Beatrix Potter is best known as the celebrated children's author and creator of Peter Rabbit.

 Although heartbroken, using her book royalties Beatrix soon brought Hill Top Farm, a working Lake District farm at Near Sawrey.
 She quickly added vast quantities of land and further farms to her collection, and married local solicitor William Heelis in 1913, aged 47.
 Her parents had again been opposed to her choice of husband, until her brother confessed that he had been secretly married for the past 11 years!

 On becoming Mrs Heelis, Beatrix threw herself into Lakeland life and farming, and was particularly interested in breeding Herdwick sheep.
 She became highly respected and was even elected President of the Herdwick Sheep Breeders' Association (an incredible achievement given the role women were expected to play at this time).

-She had been close friends with local vicar Canon Hardwicke Rawnsley from her very first trip to the Lake District and became a great supporter of land preservation and the National Trust, which he co-founded in 1895.
+She had been close friends with the local vicar Canon Hardwicke Rawnsley from her very first trip to the Lake District, and became a great supporter of land preservation and the National Trust, which he co-founded in 1895.

 Enjoying Beatrix Potter's Lake District

 Today, there are several places you can visit to see for yourself Beatrix Potter's many talents and immerse yourself in her love of the Lake District: